 A subset of the tire market is the mud terrain segment – big, brash, and bold, these tires are chiefly concerned with off-road prowess, often at the sacrifice of road manners and treadlife.
 One tire that might change all of that is the Firestone Destination M/T2.

 The tire has not yet reached the market (it’s set to launch July 2017), nor have we received a set to throw on a vehicle and test out around our office.
 For this tire, Firestone went next-level and invited us out to lovely Middleburg, Virginia to put the Destination M/T2 through its paces.
-I were all for it.
+I was all for it.
 All I had to do was say, “YES!” and I was on my way.

 Background of the Tire